kevinswiber/siren/README.md

 ####title

 Textual annotation of a field.
 Clients may use this as a label.
+Optional.

 ##Usage Considerations